-Answers to questions received within the allotted time will be gradually posted on the POPs platform (in the "questions/answers" section).
-It is the responsibility of each organization to check for responses posted on L'Initiative website14.
+Answers to questions received within the allotted time will be gradually posted on the POPs platform (in the "questions/answers" section) and on L'Initiative's website13.
+It is the responsibility of each organization to check for responses posted on the L'Initiative website.